 Shifting the balance of care into neighbourhoods offers significant opportunities for improved integration between primary and secondary care, between social care and health services and between mental health and physical health services.

 City and Hackney has comparatively advanced primary care mental health services.
 They include an Enhanced Primary Care (EPC) and a Primary Care Liaison (PCL) service, along with a Primary Care Psychotherapy Consultation Service.
 We also have a high performing IAPT service, delivering ‘talking treatments’ with a focus on common mental health problems, particularly anxiety and depression.
+However, there are still many gaps particularly for people with complex or severe and enduring mental health problems, who are outside a secondary care setting.

 Working with the voluntary and community sector, and further integrating local authority and NHS services, we also have plans to improve the level of social support available in GPs surgeries and other primary care settings – this could include, for example, help with debt and financial management, housing and employment support.